Hey dudes and dudettes,

 Once you get to that point, it’s really hard to let it go.

-It’s because if someone or something else is to blame for your problems, then the responsibility is off you!!
-And, like, responsiblity is kinda hard.
+It’s hard to let go because if someone or something else is to blame for your problems, then the responsibility is off you.
 So it’s much easier to pass the blame.

-But it IS their fault, I can hear you whine.
+But it IS their fault, I can hear you say.